pulibrary/recap/modules/cas/README.md

 This feature differs from Forced Login in that it will not force the user to login if they do not already have an active CAS server session.

-*This feature is not currently compatible with any form of page caching.*
+*This feature is not currently compatible with any form of page caching and is not recommended.*

 ## SSL Verification Setting
 This module makes an HTTP request to your CAS server during the authentication